-The key features of Securitas control environment include: the Board's rules of procedure which ensure clear terms of reference for the Board and each of its committees, a clear organizational structure with documented delegation of authority documented in a Group Approval Policy and Matrix, from the Board to President and CEO and further to Group Management.
+The key features of Securitas' control environment include: the Board's rules of procedure which ensure clear terms of reference for the Board and each of its committees, a clear organizational structure with delegation of authority documented in a Group Approval Policy and Matrix, from the Board to the President and CEO and further to the Group Management.
 The Group Approval Policy also sets the boundary for all divisional and country approval policies.
 The control environment also includes the competence of employees and a series of Group policies, procedures and frameworks.

-Emphasis lies on the competence and abilities of the Group's employees, with continuous training and development actively encouraged through a wide variety of training programs.
+Emphasis lies on the competence and abilities of the Group's employees, with continuous training and development actively encouraged through a wide variety of training programs and clear processes and routines to ensure employees can act quickly within the defined framework.

 The Group has three fundamental values - Integrity, Vigilance and Helpfulness - to help the employees exercise good judgment and make decisions on a consistent basis.
-The Securitas' Values and Ethics Code sets the high ethical standards that are a vital part of Securitas' operations and provides guidance for employees and business partners on how to act in an ethical and compliant way.
+The Securitas Values and Ethics Code, and the Securitas' Business Partner Code of Conduct, set the high ethical standards that are a vital part of Securitas' operations and provides guidance for employees and business partners on how to act in an ethical and compliant way.

-Policies and frameworks that apply to internal control over financial reporting are described in Securitas' Group policies, which include the company's model for financial control, and in the Securitas Reporting Manual, which specifically focuses on reporting matters to ensure compliance with reporting requirements and rules.
+Policies and frameworks that apply to internal control over financial reporting are described in Securitas' Group policies, which include the company's model for financial control, the Group Internal Control over Financial Reporting Policy and in the Securitas Reporting Manual, which specifically focuses on reporting matters to ensure compliance with reporting requirements and rules.
 This creates an environment that supports reliable and accurate reporting.